Industrial wastewater discharge approvals - an overview

 All dischargers that generate and dispose of industrial wastewater to the King County sewer system must get approval prior to discharging from the Industrial Waste Program.

-Overview: If your operation discharges process wastewater to a Publically Owned Treatment Works, such as a county treatment plant, then you have specific responsibilities that are defined in the Clean Water Act and its associated regulations.
-Following is an overview of frequently asked questions (FAQ) about approvals.
+Overview: Following is an overview of wastewater discharge approvals.
 KCIW encourages inquiries from those wanting to learn more about discharging industrial wastewater to the King County sewer system (see contact information, left).

 What is industrial waste?